resilientcoders/student-sandbox/prd.md

 # PRD

 ## Problem
-Automating the creation of PRD with Github actions
+Automating the creation of PRD with Github actions.
+Another test.

 ## User
 A student.